 Just be mindful of its use because some are sensitive to salicylic acid.
 It is best to start using it once a day and buildup it twice a day.

-If your skin still reacts badly to it, discontinue its use.
+If your skin reacts badly to it, discontinue its use.

 Gently Exfoliate Your Skin

-Another way to exfoliate the skin gently is to use a face brush .
+Another way to exfoliate the skin gently is to use a No products found..
 Sonic Facial Brushes are a great solution for many beauty issues!
 These are gentle on the skin and won’t irritate it or over-exfoliate it.
-These will also help remove the dead skin cells.
+These will also help remove dead skin cells.

 Another way to help unplug your pores is to use Retinoids .
 There are topical skin care products that contain retinoids.